CLOVI-IO/.github/profile/README.md

 ---

-This refined and strategic version captures the essence of CLOVI.IO, aiming to maximize our impact on sustainable food production and community enrichment
+This refined and strategic version captures the essence of CLOVI.IO, aiming to maximize our impact on eco-friendly food production and community enrichment.